 Inorganic Analytes

 The RMC QAPP lists the maximum RPD for inorganic analytes (metals) as 25%.
-All MS/MSD pairs for metals were below the RMC RPD MQO of 25%.
+All MS/MSD pairs for metals were below this maximum threshold.
 The RMC QAPP does not require the analysis of LCS duplicates for inorganic compounds.